opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 The following tutorial shows you how to register a (trial) subscription key from Red Hat and uses it to create an OpenShift cluster using the OpenShift template.

 .. important::
-  * This template deploys a `Self-managed OpenShift Container Platform <https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform>`_ on Open Telekom Cloud (OTC) with Bring Your Own License (BYOL).
-It follows the same setup from `the documentation OpenStack User Provisioned Infrastructure <https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/installing_on_openstack/installing-openstack-user>`_.
+  * This template deploys a `Self-managed OpenShift Container Platform <https://www.redhat.com/en/resources/self-managed-openshift-subscription-guide>`_ on Open Telekom Cloud (OTC) with Bring Your Own License (BYOL).
+It has the same setup from the document `OpenStack User Provisioned Infrastructure <https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/installing_on_openstack/installing-openstack-user>`_.
-  * Your license/subscription will cover technical support from Red Hat as well as upgrades between OpenShift versions. `Read more <https://www.redhat.com/en/about/value-of-Red-Hat>`_.
+  * Your license/subscription covers technical support from Red Hat for the OpenShift product itself (e.g., OpenShift core components, Red Hat Enterprise Linux CoreOS, upgrades/patches within OpenShift).
+For any issues related to the cloud infrastructure (compute, network, storages, etc.), you contact OTC separately.
+It means, there are no joint support between Red Hat and OTC. `Read more <https://access.redhat.com/articles/third-party-software-support>`_.
   * Versions available in the template: :code:`4.16.19` and :code:`4.18.30`.
 Please contact us if you need a specific version.

 2. How to use